 Clothes may seem dryer when removed from a high efficiency machine because more water is removed during a high speed spin cycle.
-This reduction of water will save energy during the drying cycle.
+This reduction of water will save energy if clothes are dried in an automatic dryer.

 Most high efficiency washers have a sensor system that detects the size of the load of laundry.
-This adjustment will help save natural resources and money.
-Since there is no center agitator taking up space, high efficiency washers can accommodate full-sized loads and even extra large loads like comforters and quilts cutting down on the number of loads you need to do.
+This adjustment helps save natural resources and money.
+Since there is no center agitator taking up space, high efficiency washers can accommodate extra large loads cutting down on the number of loads you need to do.

 High Efficiency Detergents

-One of the most critical steps to operating a high efficiency washer successfully is to purchase detergents specially formulated for these washers to get good results.
+One of the most critical steps to operating a high efficiency washer successfully is to purchase detergents specially formulated for these washers.
 High efficiency detergents are formulated to be low-sudsing and quick-dispersing.
-High efficiency detergents hold soil in suspension so it is not re-deposited onto clean clothes even in the low volume of water.
+High efficiency detergents hold soil in suspension so it is not redeposited onto clean clothes even in the low volume of water.

-Using a traditional detergent will result in too many suds that will prevent the tumbling action needed for cleaning.
-The excessive suds can overflow the washer and actually cause permanent damage.
+Using a traditional detergent will result in too many suds and prevent the tumbling action needed for cleaning.
+The excessive suds can overflow the washer and actually cause permanent damage to electronic controls.

-Using a cleaning cycle at least once per month, regulating how much detergent is used (never more than two teaspoons per load) and leaving the door ajar after each load to allow moisture to evaporate will prevent this issue.
+Using a cleaning cycle at least once per month, regulating how much detergent is used (never more than two teaspoons per load), and leaving the door ajar after each load is finished to allow moisture to evaporate will prevent this issue.

 Always look for the he symbol on the detergent box or bottle.
-Some pre-treat products may still be normal to high sudsing and their use should be limited in high efficiency washers.
-However, this is changing as more homes convert to high efficiency washer.
+Some presoak products may still be normal to high-sudsing and their use should be limited in high efficiency washers.
+However, this is changing as more homes convert to a high efficiency washer.
 Read the labels.